 The Bedruthan Hotel is like an entertainment paradise to kids.
 The Ofsted registered childcare is a godsend.
 Particularly as they offer two hours free childcare for each day of your stay with three timeslots – 09:30, 11:30 and 1:30 (subject to availability).

 For over eights you have the youth club ‘Z Club’ free from 09:30 – 3:30pm.
 During the school holidays they also offer evening clubs for the over fives from 7:30 – 10:30pm at a cost.
 These clubs were incorporated in our New Year’s Eve package and the girls enjoyed their own New Year’s Eve party and were invited to Cinderella’s Ball.

 And when they want a break from the kids clubs there is also an indoor Jungle Tumble soft play area with Ligne Rosset armchairs to keep the supervising parents both comfy and stylish, table tennis, snooker table, table football, board games, and an outdoor play area (zip wire, assault course and trampoline) and cinema room.

 I’ll let you into another secret on New Years day.
 They also collected the girls at 8am, took them to the kids breakfast buffet and entertained them until noon.
 All in the name of the parents enjoying a lie-in.
 Hallelujah!
 If that excites you, check out their special baby and toddler breaks.
-And if you haven’t got kids, don’t let the family-friendly thing put you off as you’ll read next.
+And if you haven’t got kids, don’t let the family-friendly thing put you off keep reading!

 Don’t worry!
 The adults do pretty well on the activities front too, there are indoor and outdoor swimming pools, tennis courts, a gym, a spa with steam rooms, treatments and sauna.